USF-CS326-S23/USF-CS326-S23.github.io/assignments/project05.md

 ## Question 2 - Process Namespace Isolation

 Explain how process namespace isolation is achieved in the project05 started code.
-Also, explain we would modify the ```user/ps.c``` program so that if it is executed within a container it will only show the processes running in that container.
+Also, explain we would modify the kernel code and the ```user/ps.c``` program so that if it is executed within a container it will only show the processes running in that container.

 ## Question 3 - Memory Limiting